buildpacks/rfcs/text/0005-contractual-build-plan.md

 # Motivation
 [motivation]: #motivation

-This proposal suggests a new contract for generating the build plan and bill-of-materials that is easier to understand and more straightforward.
+This proposal suggests a new contract for generating the build plan and bill-of-materials that is easier to understand and more straightforward compared to the current method.
-In addition, it fixes a critical design flaw in the current build plan mechanism: two buildpacks that require the same dependency at different stages (build vs. launch) will always result in unclear build failures due to the second request overriding the first request.
+In addition, it fixes a critical design flaw in the current build plan mechanism: two buildpacks that require the same dependency at different stages (build vs. launch) will often result in unclear build failures due to the second request overriding the first request.

 ## Drawbacks of the current model

 While the current build plan contract is superficially simple, buildpacks currently use it in ways that are occasionally difficult to understand or explain.
 For example, some buildpacks "push" dependencies they plan to provide into the build plan, while other buildpacks "pull" dependencies they need from other buildpacks by placing them in the build plan.

-Additionally, reading an incremental build plan during the detection phase isn't necessary to accomplish the current use cases for the build plan.
+Additionally, reading an incremental build plan during the detection phase is not necessary to accomplish the current use cases for the build plan.

 ## Benefits of the proposed model